azdavis/millet/docs/manual.md

 However, Millet already comes with built-in definitions for most of the standard basis.
 Thus, if these special variables are referenced in a path, but not defined in `millet.toml`, Millet ignores the entire path instead of erroring.

-If you do define these special variables in `millet.toml`, then Millet will attempt to process any paths that contain those variables normally, just like any other path.
+If you do define these special variables in `millet.toml`, then Millet will attempt to process any paths that contain those variables normally.
 However, this may not always be desirable:

 - If your group file references a basis path that Millet already has built-in definitions for, those built-in definitions could clash with the definitions at that basis path.
-- Because the standard basis is special, the files that implement it may not be 100% legal SML.
+- Because the standard basis is special, the files that implement it may not be fully conformant SML.
 Millet may not be able to properly process these files.

 You can use the [`milletIgnore`](#milletignore) ML Basis annotation for these situations.
 SML/NJ CM does not have a comparable "annotations" feature.